What Is Secure DNS?

 Conclusion

-To further enhance security on public Wi-Fi, consider using a VPN like McAfee VPN, which encrypts all Internet traffic to shield DNS requests and other sensitive data from potential eavesdroppers.
+To further enhance security on public wi-fi, consider using a VPN like McAfee VPN, which encrypts all Internet traffic to shield DNS requests and other sensitive data from potential eavesdroppers.
 Combining Secure DNS with a VPN ensures a higher level of privacy and protection.